Be aware that some of these mechanics may be particularly advanced, and

 weeklies channel, where a sheet editor can add the information in.

-The following images are a sample sheet of what the daily scouting sheet
+The following image is a sample sheet of what the daily scouting sheet

 looks like.
 Everything can be categorized through the row numbering on